matt516/home-cybersecurity-lab-network/setup/pfsense-install.md

 ## Notes

 The lab initially used a USB Ethernet adapter for LAN or WAN depending on interface testing.
 This introduced intermittent instability and became a major troubleshooting point during setup.
+As such the mac was replaced with a mini pc that runs pfsense, it has 4 dedicated ethernet ports.